Monroe County, Illinois: Government

 Monroe County, along with neighboring Randolph County, is located within Regional Office of Education #45.

 Politics

-Monroe County was hostile to the “Yankee” Civil War and voted solidly Democratic until Theodore Roosevelt carried the county in 1904.
+Monroe County was hostile to the “Yankee” Civil War owing to Copperhead sentiment and voted solidly Democratic until Theodore Roosevelt carried the county in 1904.
 Since that time, however, the county has become predominately Republican, and the only Democrats to gain a majority since 1904 have been Catholic Al Smith in 1928, Franklin D. Roosevelt in 1932 and 1936, and Lyndon Johnson in 1964.
 Since 1968, Monroe County has been carried by the Republican Presidential nominee in every election except when Bill Clinton won a narrow plurality in 1992.